23 September 2024 - 27 September 2024

 will participate in a number of practical exercises to try out some

 Who should attend?

-The course is suited to all who have an interest in workplace
+The course is suited to anyone who has an interest in workplace

-ergonomics and wish to understand more about possible
+ergonomics and wishes to understand more about the possible

 interventions that could be made to assess and improve worker

 comfort, safety and performance.
 No previous ergonomics or

 Who will present?